maxto/ubique/README.md

 [![NPM version](http://img.shields.io/npm/v/ubique.svg?style=flat)](https://www.npmjs.com/package/ubique)
 [![Bower](https://img.shields.io/bower/v/bootstrap.svg?style=flat)](http://bower.io/search/?q=ubique)

-An extensive MATLAB-like scientific library for JavaScript and Node.js http://maxto.github.io/
+A mathematical and statistical library for JavaScript and Node.js http://maxto.github.io/

-Ubique supports arrays, vectors and matrices, providing MATLAB®-like functionalities.
+Ubique supports arrays, vectors and matrices, providing MATLAB&copy;-like functionalities.
 It includes a toolkit of functions for quantitative analysis and advanced statistics.

 Easy to use, no dependencies.
 Runs both in Node.js and in the Browser.